mercadolibre/meli-card-drawer-android/README.md

    ```android
    implementation 'com.mercadolibre.android:carddrawer:1.+'
    ```
-Add this lines to your project's `build.gradle` inside the `repositories` section:
+Add this line to your project's `build.gradle` inside the `repositories` section:

    ```android
     maven {